 14. TRIAL DOCUMENTATION AND ITS STORAGE

 The original trial documents must be stored for at least 15 years from the end of the trial.
 The keeping of patient files is governed by the relevant general provisions and regulations.
-The trial registers are further governed by the provisions of the Personal Data Act (523/1999).

 15. GRANTING OF WAIVERS